FOOD FOREST PROJECT

 PLANNING & CONSTRUCTION OF FOREST GARDEN SYSTEMS

 Keyline design is a landscape design technique used to optimize the water resources of an area and to irrigate it.
-Compared to terracing for cultivation and water retention, the method is gentler and easier to implement; therefore, by adapting lines to the terrain to enhance deep percolation, droughts and erosion can be prevented and a significant contribution to humus build-up can be made.
+Compared to terracing for cultivation and water retention, the keyline swales method is gentler and easier to implement.
+By adapting contour lines of the terrain we can enhance deep water percolation, while preventing erosion and drought.
+Swales can also be a significant contributor to humus build-up, a blessing for any soil.

-In this course, Marcus Pan, internationally active permaculture designer and teacher, not only shares his many years of experience in the planning and construction of permaculture systems.
-He also shares his knowledge of deep the connections in nature and how to restore them, as well as his insights into nature's interconnections.
+Marcus Pan, an internationally active permaculture designer and our teacher.
+He has accompanied our project and shared his many years of experience in the planning and construction of permaculture systems.
+He generously shares his knowledge of deep the connections in nature and how to restore them, as well as his insights into nature's interconnections.
+We are ever grateful¨

-Janick Peter, inspired by the vision of a new, healthy and diverse world, completed the Permaculture Design Course in 2013.
-He then began the multi-year diploma course in applied permaculture design, which he completed in 2017.
-Since then, he works full-time as a permaculture designer with a focus on project implementation.
+Janick Peter, our "swales digger" and friend, who inspired by the vision of a new, healthy and diverse world, completed the Permaculture Design Course in 2013, and the multi-year diploma course in applied permaculture design, completed in 2017.